coffee2code/commenter-emails/readme.txt

 == Installation ==

-1. Unzip `commenter-emails.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `commenter-emails.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. View the commenter email information reported in the WordPress admin via `Comments -> Commenter Emails`
+3. View the commenter email information reported in the WordPress admin via `Comments -> Commenter Emails`

 == Screenshots ==